-The number of staff in 2012 averaged 3.4 FTEs over the whole year (2011: 4.3 FTEs).
+The number of staff in 2014 averaged 3.5 FTEs over the whole year (2013: 3.2 FTEs).
+Because of the temporary secondment of a researcher with the DAI, the effective staffing was 3.1 FTE.

 The costs of the Foundation are borne by the members of the DAI who are historically involved in this matter.